-Prior to the start of a part-time hourly appointment, the part-time hourly appointee must be notified in writing of the conditions of the appointment.
+Prior to the start of a temporary hourly appointment, the temporary hourly appointee must be notified in writing of the conditions of the appointment.
 The written notification must contain the following information regarding the appointment:

-- A. The reason for the part-time hourly appointment; - B. The hours of work and the hourly rate of pay; - C. The anticipated duration of the appointment; - D. A statement regarding the receipt or non-receipt of benefits;

-- E. The employee's original date of hire in a part-time hourly appointment; - F. A description of when they may become a represented individual, included in the bargaining unit and covered by this Agreement; - G. A statement of the Union's exclusive recognition and union security provision; and - H. The right to request remedial action as provided in Section 5.8, below.
+- A. The reason for the temporary hourly appointment; - B. The hours of work and the hourly rate of pay; - C. The anticipated duration of the appointment; - D. A statement regarding the receipt or non-receipt of benefits; - E. The employee's original date of hire in a temporary hourly appointment; - F. A description of when they may become a represented individual, included in the bargaining unit and covered by this Agreement; - G. A statement of the Union's exclusive recognition and union security provision; and - H. The right to request remedial action as provided in Section 5.8, below.